FU-CIS3360-FALL2017/using-git/index.md

 1. The reader is prevented from merging the **work** branch into the **master** branch without an approved review from an administrator of the repository.

 Briefly speaking, the work flow will go as follows:
-1. The repository will copied (cloned) to a directory (folder) on a local machine.
+1. The repository will be copied (cloned) to a directory (folder) on a local machine.
 1. There the application will be built, modified or enhanced using tools on the local machine, such as Notepad++, NetBeans, Android Studio, browser of your choice.
-1. After testing, the version of the application in the GitHub repository will be updated with with the modification from the local machine, and
+1. After testingon the local machine, the version of the application in the GitHub repository will be updated with the modificationd from the local machine, and
 1. A Pull Request comparing the **master** and **work** branches will be created.
 1. Following the review of the PR, the reader will either make requested changes or correction and resubmit the PR or, upon an accepted review, will merge the **work** branch into the **master** branch and delete the **work** branch.

 ### Work Flow
 1. On your local machine, create a folder named, perhaps, **MyRepos**, right-click that folder and select **Git Bash Here**.
    You should find yourself in a command line environment that is actually simulating a Unix/Linus command line.
 In this environment you will be able to issue **git** commands.
 You must, however, type the word **git** before each command as indicated in the work flow commands following.
 You can also use Unix commands such as *ls* in this command line.
 Type *exit* to close the command line dialog.